nebari-dev/nebari/docs/docs/do/configuration.md

 QHub is experimenting with a new way of distributing environments using [conda-store](https://github.com/quansight/conda-store).
 Please expect this environment distribution method to change over time.

 Each environment configuration is a `environment.<filename>` mapping to a conda environment definition file.
-If you need to pin specific version please include it in the definition.
+If you need to pin a specific version, please include it in the definition.
 One current requirement is that each environment include `ipykernel`, `ipywidgets`, `dask==2.14.0`, `distributed==2.14.0`, `dask-gateway==0.6.1`.
 Upon changing the environment definition expect 1-10 minutes upon deployment of the configuration for the environment to appear.

-# Example Full Configuration
+# Full Configuration Example

-Everything in the configuration is set besides
+Everything in the configuration is set besides [???]

 ```yaml
 project_name: do-jupyterhub